Infineon/mtb-example-psoc6-security/README.md

 To program the eFuse, the following steps should be followed.

-1. Open CYPRESS&trade; Programmer.
+1. Open Cypress&trade; Programmer.
 Connect to the kit and click **Erase**.
 This erases any prior configuration residing on the flash and SFlash.

-2. Build and program the CM0+/CM4 dual-CPU user projects by selecting  either the *primary_app.hex* or *primary_app_boot.hex* file in CYPRESS&trade; Programmer.
+2. Build and program the CM0+/CM4 dual-CPU user projects by selecting  either the *primary_app.hex* or *primary_app_boot.hex* file in Cypress&trade; Programmer.

    **Note:** It is important to have the user image programmed before the bootloader is programmed.
 This is because the bootloader programs the eFuses.
 If programmed first, the bootloader will lock down the debug ports and the user image can no longer be programmed.